mantidproject/governance/technical-working-group/workshops/developer-workshop-2021-11/planning.md

 ## Ideas

-- Each developer does a 2-3 min lightning talk introducing themselves to the team and giving a bit of their background
+- Each developer does a 1-2 min lightning talk introducing themselves to the team and giving a bit of their background.
+Create a slide template for people to fill in (All) ~60mins
+- Group coding exercise (Gilded Rose, Coding dojo) ~60mins
+- More-indepth updates of technical details: ~60mins
+  - Conda intro/tutorial
+  - Precommit/CI jobs